Rafaellinos/ocp17/README.md

 ## Switch statement

-- if not default provided nad not case match, nothing will happen
+- if not default provided and not case match, nothing will happen
 - if no `break;` provided, the entiry switch will be executed from first match until reachs a break, including default
 - int, byte, short, char, String, enum and vars of previous types are valid.
 Respectives objects are also valid;
     - boolean, float, double arent permited in switch